chkware/chkware.github.io/docs/introduction.md

 2. Added complexity of maintaining supporting software stack, so there are side effects
 3. Above all, maintaining test cases based on code is more complex if you don't design your test code architecture well in the early days.

 So, clearly enough I think this situation needs to be improved.
-This is the motivation for **chkware**.
+This is the motivation for *CHKware*.

 ---

 ### Audiences

-The focused users of **chkware** are everyone involved in an API project, given they have some testing basics.
+The focused users of **CHKware** are everyone involved in an API project, given they have some testing basics.

 - People with zero programming knowledge need a tool that does not get in their way.
 - We need a tool that is relatively easy to write specifications, expressive, and customizable to the very core.